Used by Amazonian villagers as a traditional food the Acai Berry burst upon the World in 2004 in a blaze of publicity.

 Frankly I don’t know enough to say how good Acai is for detox or weight loss on the data I have seen so far but I would happily use it and consume it like any other berry.

-Is Acai good for you?
+Is Acai good for Me?

 Yes I have no doubt of that – look at the protein, the oils and the natural molecules.